 GENERAL LIFTING – This is most people lifting at home to gain muscle and maybe get in better shape.
 Bench press, deadlifts, military presses, curls, squats, all that good stuff.
 You want the CAP OB-86B.
 There’s just nothing like it at the price point.
 The shaft is an average diameter, the sleeves have great spin, the knurling is good, and the black oxide coating is nice and grippy.

 FUNCTIONAL TRAINING – You need a bar made for olympic lifts, but it doesn’t need to be a crazy high end bar that competitors use.
-The Rage Phoenix is a good pick.
-Anti-corrosion, grippy zinc coating, good spin, perfect diameter, perfect amount of whip, and no center knurling that would scratch against the front of your neck.
+The Rogue Ohio Bar is a classic pick.
+It has a grippy anti-corrosion black oxide coating, a perfect 28.5mm diameter, good spin on bronze bushings, and no center knurling that would scratch against the front of your neck.

 COMMERCIAL GYMS – If you’re managing a gym, you need a bar that you can buy and never think about again.
 The Troy AOB-1500B is a commercial grade power bar that can be used anywhere.